 A good way to understand the Paleo diet is by checking out a few of the most popular recipes, so here you go:

-Paleo breakfast: Mushroom and green pepper three-egg omelette, or berry pancake souffle
+Paleo Breakfast: Mushroom and green pepper three-egg omelet, or berry pancake souffle

 Paleo lunch: Ham and swiss deli slices wrapped into a roll, or shrimp, cantaloupe, and mint salad